-Contract Law Problem Question - Suggestions?Watch
+Contract Law Problem Question - Suggestions?Watch this thread

 Having purchased a site for Greenacres, Tony entered into negotiations with Neil, a local builder, for the construction of a two storey residential home, designed to accommodate 50 people.